osisoft/OCS-Docs/content/api-reference/tenant/tenant-root-access-control.md

 ### Request Body

-The new root AccessControlList for Namespace s.<br/>
+The new root AccessControlList for Namespaces.<br/>

 ```json
 {